-Many classic activities — such as playing on playground equipment and jumping rope — cover all the bases at once.
-Organized sports are a great way to stay fit too.
+Many common school-age activities — such as playing on playground equipment and jumping rope — cover all the bases at once.
+Organized sports such as baseball or soccer are a great way to stay fit too.
 But team sports or dance classes aren't the only options.

 Get creative as you search for activities your child enjoys.
-If your child is artistically inclined, take a nature hike to collect leaves and rocks for use in a collage.
-If your child likes to climb, head for the nearest jungle gym.
-If your child likes to read, walk or bike to a local library for a book.
+If your child is artistically inclined, consider a nature hike to collect leaves and rocks for use in a collage.
+If your child likes to climb, head for the nearest jungle gym or climbing wall.
+If your child loves reading, walk or bike to a local library for a book.
 Or simply turn on your child's favorite music and dance in the living room.